Taharqua/PowerBi/README.md

 This dashboard was made to display global data.
 I have got data on global warming from Kaggle.

-The below image is a screenshot of the front cover of a dashboard.
+The below image is a screenshots of the front cover of a dashboard.
 ![unnamed](https://github.com/Taharqua/PowerBi/assets/56850203/d8bf5ad5-4e98-40a1-b815-d9539cc44d43)
 ![unnamed](https://github.com/Taharqua/PowerBi/assets/56850203/8affba70-10e4-4642-9b37-0177e79c26b8)
 ![unnamed](https://github.com/Taharqua/PowerBi/assets/56850203/330fd355-8a60-48ee-af97-fb041c7361c4)